otsaloma/catapult/README.md

 start the first time you need it.
 If, however, you find the initial startup slow (maybe indexing a lot of files), you can use tools provided by your desktop/distro to set Catapult to start automatically already when you log in to your desktop.
+To start in the background, use command `catapult --hide`.

 * [GNOME](https://help.gnome.org/users/gnome-help/stable/shell-apps-auto-start.html.en)
 * [Ubuntu](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en)